Naom-Roads/naomi-tech-challenge-master/README.md

 * need to connect the page to the search function and create link from the metrics List

 - **Feature**: Add a new page with a view based on a single machine_id.
 List all of the metric categories for that machine and their values in a table.
 Update the main list to make the machine_ids clickable to go here.
+(IN PROGRESS)

 - **Feature**: Add a Search box to the header.
 This should be able to search full or partial machine_ids and list the results on a new page.
+(IN PROGRESS)